 Starting Over with Skinny Bones

 Most platforms have galleries showcasing theme designs and Jekyll is no different.
 I quickly found Michael Rose and his Skinny Bones theme.
-I hacked away at that for a few days trying to get it to conform to the basic design of my existing theme, but ultimately wasn’t getting where I wanted to go.
+I poked at that for a few days trying to get it to conform to the basic design of my existing theme, but ultimately wasn’t getting where I wanted to go.

 Scrapping it all to Merge Bradonomics with Medium